Impact of theoretical uncertainties on model parameter reconstruction from GW signals sourced by cosmological phase transitions: Impact on the GW signals

 where for strong transitions $\vw > \cs$.
 The sound wave period normalized to the Hubble rate is approximated as~\cite{Hindmarsh:2017gnf,Ellis:2018mja,Ellis:2019oqb,Ellis:2020awk,Guo:2020grp}

 with the root-mean-square of the fluid velocity $\bar{U}_f$.

-To predict the experimental accessibility of the xSM, we scan a large section of its parameter space by varying \footnote{ In the simplest $Z_2$-symmetric incarnation of the xSM, direct detection experiments exclude most of the parameter space due to an overabundance of the scalar dark matter (DM)~\cite{Beniwal:2017eik} while the transition parameters might be modified due to the presence of domain walls~\cite{Blasi:2022woz}.
-To evade these issues, we assume minimal modifications: new particles in the dark sector destabilize the scalar DM~\cite{Beniwal:2018hyi} and a small $Z_2$-breaking term erases the domain walls~\cite{Azatov:2022tii}.
+To predict the experimental accessibility of the xSM, we scan a large section of its parameter space by varying \footnote{ In the simplest $Z_2$-symmetric incarnation of the xSM, direct detection experiments exclude most of the parameter space due to an overabundance of the scalar dark matter (DM)~\cite{Beniwal:2017eik} while the transition parameters might be modified due to the presence of domain walls~\cite{Blasi:2022woz,Blasi:2023rqi,Agrawal:2023cgp,Li:2023yzq}.
+To evade these issues, we assume minimal modifications: new particles in the dark sector destabilize the scalar DM~\cite{Beniwal:2018hyi,Bian:2018mkl} and a small $Z_2$-breaking term erases the domain walls~\cite{Azatov:2022tii}.
 Neither of these would impact our main results. } $\lambda_{hs}\in [0.1,1.2]$, $\frac{m_h}{2} < m_s < 130$~GeV, and $\lambda_s\in \{0.1, 1.0\}$.
 We restrict the physical masses $m_h$ and $m_s$ from eq.~\eqref{eq:mass:s} for both scalars to be dynamical in the IR.
-Figure~\ref{fig:abundances} shows the predicted GW abundance as a function of the scalar mass and Higgs-scalar coupling for fixed scalar self-coupling $\lambda_s=1$. \footnote{ Varying $\lambda_s$ shifts the observable parameter space, since for different $\lambda_s$, the hyperplane in the $(m_s,\lambda_{hs},\lambda_{s,\rmii{fixed}})$-space changes (cf.~appendix~\ref{sec:supp}).
+Figure~\ref{fig:abundances} shows the predicted GW abundance as a function of the scalar mass and Higgs-scalar coupling for fixed scalar self-coupling $\lambda_s=1$. \footnote{ Varying $\lambda_s$ shifts the observable parameter space, since for different $\lambda_s$, the hyperplane in the $(m_s,\lambda_{hs},\lambda_{s,\rmii{fixed}})$-space changes (cf.~appendix~\ref{sec:lambdas}).
 The main results remain unchanged. } The different regions are obtained by computing the xSM effective potential in the \MSbar~scheme, the on-shell~scheme and the 3D~EFT.

 For the 3D~EFT approach, the EFT is constructed via dimensional reduction at LO (3D@LO) and NLO (3D@NLO) while the 3D effective potential is computed at one- ($\Veff$@LO) and two-loop ($\Veff$@NLO) levels; see tab~\ref{tab:3dEFT} for nomenclature.
 The minimal approach using (3D@NLO~$\Veff$@LO) was proposed in~\cite{Schicho:2022wty}.
 The RG-scale is fixed to $\LamD = v_0$ for the \MSbar~scheme and $\LamD = \bT$ for the 3D~EFT where $\bT =4\pi e^{-\gammaE} T$ and $\gammaE$ is the Euler-Mascheroni constant.
+The 3D EFT RG scale is set to $\Lamd = T$.

 The (3D@NLO) methods are the most stable and their predictions change little when using NLO corrections to the effective potential.
 Since the \MSbar~scheme and the (3D@LO) results are identical in the high-temperature limit, their results are naturally closest with the difference rooted in using the conventional scale $\LamD=v_0$ in the \MSbar~scheme instead of a scale more natural to a thermal transition $\LamD=\bar{T}$.
 Finally, the relatively large differences in signal amplitudes, $\Omega_\rmii{GW}h^2$, between the various methods convert to relatively small differences of the corresponding model parameters.
 Predictions of $(m_s,\lambda_{hs})$ amount to uncertainties of at most $10\%$ in extreme cases.
 However, the parameter space predicting a strong two-step transition is often narrow and shifts of a few percent can become qualitatively important.
 They can even change the nature of the transition entirely.